RydeTec/rcce2/ReadMe.md

 Branch from `develop` and target pull request to `develop`.
 Releases will be a pull request from `develop` targeting `master`.

+#### Scripts

+If you are familiar with the scripting language used by RealmCrafter, improvements and additions to [scripts](data\Server Data\Scripts) in the default project are always appreciated.

+#### Blitz

+If you are familiar with the Blitz programming language you can help make improvements or changes to the RealmCrafter [engine source code](src) itself.

+#### C++

+If you are familiar with C++ you can help by making improvements or changes to the Blitz runtime [source code](compiler\BlitzRC\src).

 ### Documentation

-The source documentation can be found [here](docs/index.md).
+The RCCE documentation can be found [here](docs/index.md).
 It is currently outdated and incomplete.
 If you would like to contribute to improving the documentation please request to join the [RCCE Contributors](https://github.com/orgs/RydeTec/teams/rcce-contributors) group.

 RealmCrafter Wiki: https://realmcrafter.fandom.com/